 - European Union ("EU");

 - Eastern Europe ("EE");

 - Middle East & Africa ("ME&A"), which includes our international duty free business;

 - South & Southeast Asia ("S&SA");

 - East Asia & Australia ("EA&A"); and

-- Latin America & Canada ("LA&C").
+- Latin America & Canada ("LA&C"), which includes transactions under license with Altria Group, Inc. for the distribution of our Platform 1 product in the United States.

 Our cigarettes are sold in more than 180 markets, and in many of these markets they hold the number one or number two market share position.
 We have a wide range of premium, mid-price and low-price brands.
 Our portfolio comprises both international and local brands.
 In addition to the manufacture and sale of cigarettes, we are engaged in the development and commercialization of reduced-risk products ("RRPs").
-RRPs is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continued smoking.
+RRPs is the term we use to refer to products that present, are likely to present, or have the potential to present less risk of harm to smokers who switch to these products versus continuing smoking.